-The following table describes the differences in addressing, and user profile for each interconnect type.
+Table 0 describes the differences in addressing, and user profile for each interconnect type.
 The static X.121 address in the following table indicates an address which is permanently allocated to the GPRS subscriber by the network operator.
 The dynamic X.121 address is assigned automatically on the PDP Context Activation procedure.
 The dynamic address is allocated from a free pool held in the GGSN.
-This is described in 3GPP TS 03.60.
+This is described in 3GPP TS 03.60 [3].

-Table 1: PSPDN GPRS Interconnection Characteristics
+Table 0: PSPDN GPRS Interconnection Characteristics

-Metric X.75 - Stand Alone PSPDN X.25 - PSPDN Sub Network Static X.121 Dynamic X.121 address address X.25 profile Only Default Profiles allowed in X.25 DCE- Selected upon PDP context activation X.28/X.29 PAD Address in GGSN Address in GGSN after PDP Context Activation
+Metric X.75 - Stand Alone PSPDN X.25 - PSPDN Sub Network Static X.121 address Dynamic X.121 address X.25 profile User determined in X.25 DCE Only Default Profiles allowed in X.25 DCE- Selected upon PDP context activation X.28/X.29 PAD Address in GGSN Address in GGSN after PDP Context Activation